 The amount of wood also depends on how well the house is insulated.
 The type of wood that is being grown also affects how much heat is being generated, and therefore, the amount needed.

 Keep in mind that wood has many other uses in a homestead.
-It’s the number one construction material, and can be at the basis of many old-school homesteading tools.
+It’s the number one construction material and can be the basis of many old-school homesteading tools.